 It might be difficult to get a sense of how an abstract quality like wisdom might appear, but we all know what humans look like, especially the one we call our self.
 But try.
 Look to see if that great open, radiant space of health in the universe might actually function as a kind of mirror-like image of a human just like you.
 Wise health lies within as well as without, and radiates in all directions.

-As a Buddha, every aspect of his being is kindness and courage, and at the same time a teaching, each of which shows us some aspect of the wisdom we all have within.
+As a Buddha, every aspect of their being is kindness and courage, and at the same time a teaching, each of which shows us some aspect of the wisdom we all have within.
 Thus, he mirrors—in a symbolic way—the wisest, healthiest, most joyful parts of ourselves back to us so that we can see them more clearly and develop trust in the goodness within.
 This goodness ultimately powers all healing.

 Menla sits steady, cross-legged, in what we call the Lotus Posture.
 Their uprightness is very cheerful and dignified.
 And they are smiling with a sense of genuine caring and love.
 They have gone beyond any fear or focus on his own needs.
 They are there now solely to care for us.
 If anyone in your life has ever been kind to you, that person has shown you a glimpse of the Menla she or he has within, and this ultimate Menla as well.
 Compassion is our human nature.
 In our heart, we are open, warm, and powerful.
 Compassion is the great healer.
 And here it is before and in you, the natural radiance of all health.

 Ultimately, when we humans know our nature, we go beyond fear.
 Kindness is natural.
 Menla is completely healthy and their kindness pours out to you as healing light, washing away all fears and negative energies.
 They help us recover the confidence in our original heart.